 The critical factor in determining feasibility for biomass energy generation is feedstock availability.
-There are a number of potential feedstocks that were evaluated for use at Fort Sill.
+There are a number of potential feedstocks that were evaluated for use at Fort Campbell.
 The following questions were asked about each feedstock:

 - Does this material exist in the surrounding region within 60 miles?
-(The maximum economic transport distance is assumed to be 30 to 60 miles.) - How much is available within this area, on average?
+(The maximum economic transport distance is assumed to be 30 to 60 miles.) - ✓ How much is available within this area, on average?
 Is availability constant or variable, depending on crop rotation cycles and/or market conditions? - How much is available for use as a feedstock?
 Availability is based on the feedstock being able to be collected and the lack of competing uses or markets.
 For example, wheat straw is typically left in the field to protect and rebuild the soil.
-If it is collected, the resulting bales may have higher value as animal bedding than as fuel, creating a competing market for what was otherwise a waste material on the ground. - How much electricity can be produced from the available biomass?
+If it is collected, the resulting bales may have higher value as animal bedding than as fuel, creating a competing market for what was otherwise a waste material on the ground. - ✓ How much electricity can be produced from the available biomass?
 This is a function of the quantity of material available, moisture content, and its relative heat value.

-In this analysis, if the power potential available from a feedstock were less than 1-MW, it was not considered a feasible resource.
+In this analysis, if the power potential available from a feedstock was less than 1 MW, the feedstock was considered infeasible.
 The narrowed list of possible feedstocks was then evaluated on a simple economic basis.
 Feedstock costs were estimated based on tipping fees, collection costs, transportation costs, current market rates, and other relevant information.
-Other operational costs and construction costs were estimated by scaling existing plant data for the three primary technology types.
+Other operational costs and construction costs were estimated by scaling existing plant data for the primary technology types.
 Based on the amount of feedstock available and the size of plant required, a levelized cost of electricity was estimated for each.
+Fort Campbell's blended electricity cost of 7.30¢/kWh was used as the target cost of electricity for this economic analysis.